Theodor-Springmann-Stiftung/musenalm-frontend-proof-of-concept/README.md

-PocketBase Admin dashboard UI
+Musenalm Admin dashboard UI
 ======================================================================

-This is the PocketBase Admin dashboard UI (built with Svelte and Vite).
+This is the Musenalm Admin dashboard UI (built with Svelte and Vite).

-Although it could be used independently, it is mainly intended to be embedded as part of a PocketBase app executable (hence the `embed.go` file).

 ## Development